MaximeCG/playground-vHt1pzkA/markdowns/mandelbrot.md

 # Mandelbrot Set

 The mandelbrot set is one of the most famous fractal.
-It is defined by the set of complex numbers $c$ for which the complex numbers of the sequence $z_n$ remain bounded in absolute value.
+It is defined by the set of complex numbers $c$ for which the complex numbers of the sequence $$z_n$$ remain bounded in absolute value.
 The sequence $z_n$ is defined by:

 - $z_0 = 0$
 - $z_{n+1} = z_n^2 + c$